[leadin]A new kind of form factor and integrated ‘pots’ that double as rocket-stove chimney walls make the to-be-released Jetpack unique.[/leadin]

 Two C-shaped “cups” (small cooking pots) slip atop the stove, forming a chimney that funnels a geyser of flame through the assembly’s center.

 The cups, which come with matching lids, can then be filled with water for boiling, beans, broth, or whatever you want to cook.

-According to Jetpack’s inventor Vincent Koenders, cook times are “similar to kitchen standards.”
-A boiled potato, he said, takes about 20 minutes.
+According to its spec, Jetpack’s cook times are “similar to kitchen standards.”
+It purports to boil a potato in about 20 minutes.

-Koenders is keeping some details secret until the project starts receiving production funding, but he said that, when fully assembled, the Jetpack stands one-foot tall and weighs around two pounds – pretty small for a portable kitchen with “pots” included.
+Some details remain secret, at least until the project starts receiving production funding.
+But if that succeeds, when fully assembled the Jetpack will stand one-foot tall and weigh around two pounds – pretty small for a portable kitchen with “pots” included.

-There is no time table or price available for the Jetpack as Koenders finalizes patents and seeks funding.
-But he assured that once launched it would ship worldwide.
+There is no time table or price available for the Jetpack as patents finalize and funding is sought.